patching...

 To make this mural a reality, local artists are seeking $10 donations to kick off this amazing visual arts project.

-A project at Haile Middle School aims to have 90 special needs students actively participate in creating an outdoor mural that holds their dreams and aspirations within hand-crafted clay leaves imbedded in painted banyan trees.
+A project at aims to have 90 special needs students actively participate in creating an outdoor mural that holds their dreams and aspirations within hand-crafted clay leaves imbedded in painted banyan trees.
 Those same students would also help construct a stream and waterfall and plant native plants in the process.

 To make this mural a reality, local artists are seeking $10 donations to kick off this amazing visual arts project.